ccbogel/QualCoder/README.md

 * vlc

 ## Issues
 * Testing has only been performed on Ubuntu and Linux Mint and for a large part on Windows 10.
 Some usage conducted with Lubuntu.

-* Currently working on an audio / video feature.
-At this stage only importation, viewing and reporting is enabled.
-Need to develop a graphic timeline to view coded a/v segments in the gui, and to delete coded a/v segments.
+No testing has been performed on Apple MacOSX.

 ## Future plans
 * Reports: